jessicarush/react-notes/events.md

 ## stopPropagation

-Sometimes you will find that you have events triggering when you don't wan them to.
+Sometimes you will find that you have events triggering when you don't want them to.
 For example, the code below uses a component from the `react-copy-to-clipboard` library.
 The `onCopy` event triggers a callback function.
-If though we wanted to have something inside that element that also has an event-related action (e.g. a link), we may want to stop that event from bubbling up.
+If we wanted to have something inside that element that also has an event-related action (e.g. a link), we may want to stop that event from bubbling up.
 This can be done with `stopPropagation()`:

 ```javascript
 <CopyToClipboard onCopy={ updateCopied }>